AKC Mission Statement

 -

-advancing the sport of the purebred dog.
+We are committed to advancing the sport of the purebred dog.

 -

-maintaining the integrity of our Registry.
+We are dedicated to maintaining the integrity of our Registry.

 -

-and well-being of all dogs.
+We protect the health and well-being of all dogs.

 -

-We cherish dogs as
+We cherish dogs as companions.

 -

-the interests of dog owners.
+We are committed to the interests of dog owners.

 -

-standards for the administration and operation of the AKC.
+We uphold high standards for the administration and operation of the AKC.

 -

-critical importance of our clubs and volunteers.
+We recognize the critical importance of our clubs and volunteers.

 |

-You could go to AKC.org OR click on
+You could go to

-Kennel Club Board & AKC Chairman's
+Current American Kennel Club Board & AKC Chairman's Reports

-including Compiled Board Minutes
+Compiled Board Minutes

 and All Chairman's Reports